Getting Past the Plastic: Exploring Fossil-Free Alternatives

-Plastic is a pretty impressive material capable of providing society with all sorts of advantages, and yet it is also responsible for sitting interminably in our landfills, leaching into our soil and water sources, and choking up our oceans.
-Its notable properties, that which make it so lightweight and durable, are also what make it so awful to the environment.
+Plastics waste is accumulating everywhere (from the deepest ocean to highest peaks).
+It sits interminably in our landfills, leaching into our soil and water sources.
+Plastic waste is literally choking up our oceans.
+Its notable properties, that which make it so lightweight and durable, are also what make it so awful for the environment.
 It’s past time to reconsider it’s dominance, and look to alternatives.

 After it’s been processed and manufactured into one of the countless objects we use daily, plastics now remain very much a part of our ecosystem.
 It was designed to last, and yet it’s being used for single serving “disposable” items such as bottled drinks, product packaging, grocery bags, and children’s toys (to name but a few, for more see National Geographic’s Running List).
 Clearly we’re using it wrong.

 Some aspiring young social entrepreneurs from Japan have devised a way to convert seaweed into a packaging material that could replace plastic.
 Kosuke Araki, Noriaki Maetani, and Akira Muraoka, the creative minds behind AMAM Design, have crafted this new potential packing material which they call, “Agar Plastic.”

 Seaweed thus represents a brilliant and sustainable option for so many needs that we currently resolve with plastic.
 As an ample resource found all over the world, it is also highly renewable.
 In addition, as a material, it can be molded into countless forms.
 The applications are immense!
 Click on the above image to learn more about them.